ndp/apple-code-assessment/README.md

 Please remember it’s not just whether or not the code works that they will be focused on seeing it’s all the rest of what goes into good Senior Software Engineering daily practices for Enterprise Production Level Code – such as specifically:
-  - [ ] Unit Tests (#1 on the list of things people forget to include – so please remember, treat this as if it were true production level code, do not treat it just as an exercise),
+  - [x] Unit Tests (#1 on the list of things people forget to include – so please remember, treat this as if it were true production level code, do not treat it just as an exercise),
-  - [ ] Detailed Comments/Documentation within the code, also have a README file
+  - [x] Detailed Comments/Documentation within the code, also have a README file
-  - [ ] Include *Decomposition* of the Objects in the Documentation
+  - [x] Include *Decomposition* of the Objects in the Documentation
-  - [ ] Design Patterns (if/where applicable)
+  - [x] Design Patterns (if/where applicable)
-  - [ ] Scalability Considerations (if applicable)
+  - [x] Scalability Considerations (if applicable)
-  - [ ] Naming Conventions (name things as you would name them in enterprise-scale production code environments)
+  - [x] Naming Conventions (name things as you would name them in enterprise-scale production code environments)
-  - [ ] Encapsulation, (don’t have 1 Method doing 55 things)
+  - [x] Encapsulation, (don’t have 1 Method doing 55 things)
-  - [ ] Code Re-Use, (don’t over-engineer the solution, but don’t under-engineer it either)
+  - [x] Code Re-Use, (don’t over-engineer the solution, but don’t under-engineer it either)
-  - [ ] and any other industry Best Practices.
+  - [x] and any other industry Best Practices.
-  - [ ] Remember to Include the UI ***
+  - [x] Remember to Include the UI ***
-  - [ ] No not use ChatGPT/AI
+  - [x] No not use ChatGPT/AI
+Lots of stuff not done that would be needed for a production app:
+  - [ ] Rate-limit / ddos protection
+  - [ ] Traceability/logging
+  - [ ] Deployment configuration